Federal investigators opened a plane crash probe that killed a couple shortly after taking off from Susanville, California, Saturday.

 Mr. Fore and Ms. Holstrom had departed from Redding, California, earlier in the day on their way to Susanville, where they had lunch with family.
 They were headed back to Redding from Susanville with a planned stop in Eagle Lake when they crashed.

 Both Mr. Fore and Ms. Holstrom were experienced and well-respected pilots who had made the same flight many times in the past, according to KRCR.
-The Lassen County Sheriff’s Office said the couple were flying their Piper PA 14, which they also used as an Alaskan bush plane.
+The Lassen County Sheriff’s Office said the couple was flying their Piper PA 14, which they also used as an Alaskan bush plane.

 The National Transportation Safety Board (NTSB) and the Federal Aviation Administration are investigating the plane crash.
 The NTSB normally issues a preliminary report of its findings a couple of weeks after a crash.
 Final reports and a determination of the factors that caused the crash usually take 12-24 months to complete.